-- 1. Applicants are strongly encouraged to attend a group information session; please call the Admissions Office at (603)271-7134 for details. - Prior to the start of the clinical nursing courses, students are required to have on file in the Health Services Office (603)271-7153 documentation of: current medical insurance; a complete physical examination; current immunizations; current CPR certification for one and two person adult, infant and child.
-Professional liability malpractice insurance is arranged by the College and will automatically be charged to the student's account. - 3.
-All students enrolled in a clinical nursing course will be charged a \$350/semester Nursing Clinical Surcharge.
-The following courses carry this charge: NU 115, NU 116, NU 117 and NU 215. - 4.
-College level science and technical courses (i.e., Anatomy & Physiology, etc.) taken more than five years prior to desired entry into nursing program must be either repeated or challenged; final decisions will rest with the Department Head of Nursing. - 5.
+- Applicants are strongly encouraged to attend a group information session; please call the Admissions Office at (603) 230-4011 for details. - 2.
+Prior to the start of the clinical nursing courses, students are required to have on file in the Health Services Office (603) 230-4043 documentation of: current medical insurance; a complete physical examination; current immunizations; current CPR certification for one and two person adult, infant and child.
+Professional liability malpractice insurance is arranged by the College and will automatically be charged to the student's account. - All students enrolled in a clinical nursing course will be charged a \$350/semester Nursing Clinical Surcharge.
+The following courses carry this charge: NU 115, NU 116, NU 117, NU xxx and NU 215. - 4.
+College level science and technical courses (i.e., Anatomy & Physiology, etc.) taken more than five years prior to desired entry into the nursing program must be either repeated or challenged; final decisions will rest with the Nursing Department Head. - 5.
 All nursing courses integrate theory and clinical experience.
 Failure to receive a satisfactory grade in either theory OR the clinical experience portion of the course will result in a failing grade.
 All nursing major field courses must be passed before proceeding to the next level.
 A grade of "C" or higher is required in BI 195, BI 196 and BI 202 and math elective to enter or progress in the nursing courses.